Best winter cycling gloves 2026: stop the sufferfest, expert-tested gloves for beating the chill

 How we test the best winter cycling gloves

-Regarding how we put the best winter gloves through their paces, it is simple.
+Regarding how we test the best winter gloves, it is simple.
 Much of which involves verifying manufacturers' claims and identifying areas where a particular glove excels or falls short.
-Our focus as testers really lies in a glove's ability to, of course, keep your hands warm and dry (if that is claimed).
-While this is mostly subjective, as it depends on your tolerance, we do occasionally deploy a thermometer to verify our statements.
+Our focus as testers is on a glove's ability to keep your hands warm and dry (if that is claimed).
+While this is largely subjective and depends on your tolerance, we occasionally use a thermometer to verify our statements.

 Given how also the subjective nature of fit, our testers will tend to focus more on the dexterity of a glove and how it functions in day-to-day use.
 This will include using screens and simple tests, such as putting on and taking off gloves when they are dry and wet.